pose/automac/README.md

 macOS offers many interactive applications such as the Notes and Safari apps.
 Unfortunately, the way to interact with those apps programmatically is rather limited and developers are forced to use [Applescript][applescript] or [JXA][jxa].
-Those automation tools are hard to debug, develop, and test: There are multiple Stack Overflow posts pointing at JXA being fundamentally [broken][jxa-broken], [undocumented][jxa-undocumented], [unsupported][jxa-unsupported] and [cumbersome][jxa-cumbersome].
+These automation solutions are hard to debug, develop, and test:
+There are multiple Stack Overflow posts pointing at JXA being fundamentally [broken][jxa-broken], [undocumented][jxa-undocumented], [unsupported][jxa-unsupported] and [cumbersome][jxa-cumbersome].